GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/terraform/samples/sharded-bulk-migration/README.md

 3. If only certain source network tags are allowlisted via a firewall, specify the
    network tags via
    the [additional-experiments flag](https://cloud.google.com/dataflow/docs/guides/routes-firewall#network-tags-flex).
+   Dataflow automatically assigns
+   the `dataflow` network tag if any network tag is additionally specified.
+You need specify the tag for both worker VMs and launcher VMs.

 > **_NOTE:_** You can use a shared VPC by specifying the `host_project` in the subnet path.
 > This will result in the Dataflow jobs being launched inside the shared VPC.